home

 The following is a result of this speculation.
 Many of the ideas might be of questionable morality; I hope it's clear I would think a bit more about them if I were to actually put them into practice (which I won't, since I don't have that type of money, nor am I likely to get hold of it myself anytime soon).

 Lots of these ideas aren't mine, and I have tried to attribute them wherever I could find the source.
-If guess that if they were implemented (not sure whether that's possible: legality & all that) I'd very likely become very unpopular in polite society.
+If guess that if they were implemented (not sure whether that's possible: legality & all that) I'd likely become unpopular in polite society.
 But the resulting discourse would absolutely be worth it.

 Intervention Cost